eclipse-ee4j/glassfish/appserver/orb/orb-http-protocol/README.md

 ### Security

+The caller's credential is checked against the server's realm - the same check the web container makes for the same `Authorization` header.
+A header names a user; it does not establish that the request came from them, and believing it unchecked would let any caller assert any identity.
+The subject the realm returns is the one installed, not an empty one: it carries the caller's groups, and every authorization decision afterwards reads them from there.

+An absent credential and a rejected one are different answers.
+Absent is anonymous, which is what an unsecured bean expects.
+Rejected is refused with a 403: continuing with fewer rights than were asked for is still an authorization decision, taken on a credential nobody accepted.

 Swapping the codec changes the encoding and nothing about what is allowed to be decoded.
 The same `ObjectInputFilter` that guards Java serialization guards Fory: one policy, both codecs.
 Class registration